 - Requires running Plex Media Server version 1.10.0 or newer.

 - Is not currently available for FreeBSD installs.

 - Requires a Plex Media Server capable of transcoding (so some NAS devices may not be compatible: NAS Devices).

 Detect Commercials for All Recordings

-Automatic detection, and deleting or marking, of commercials can be enabled for all your recordings in the DVR settings under under Settings > Server > Live TV & DVR in Plex Web App.
+Automatic detection of commercials can be enabled for all your recordings in the DVR settings under under Settings > Server > Live TV & DVR in Plex Web App.
 From there, click on DVR Settings, then scroll down to Remove Commercials.
 This is a global setting and will attempt to detect and remove commercials from all of your current scheduled recordings.